-As a power fisherman I absolutely love to fish crankbaits.
+As a power fisherman, I love to fish crankbaits.
 The reasons are simple.
-I can cover an immense amount of water, and I can elicit the reaction type of strike for inactive bass.
+I can cover an immense amount of water and elicit the reaction type of strike for inactive bass.

-Each crank bait has it strengths and weaknesses.
-Wide wobble baits, tight wobble, wood baits, plastic baits, floater and suspenders.
+Each crankbait has its strengths and weaknesses: wide wobble baits, tight wobble, wood baits, plastic baits, floater, and suspenders.
 Get comfortable with a crankbait or a family of crankbaits.
-Learn what depth a particular bait will run on a mean line size.
-You can then use the general line conversion to add or take away depth.
-Example: Under the same casting distances a Norman Deep Little N on 12 lb. line will run approximately 10.5 feet.
-On 10 it will run 12, on 8 it will run 13.5, on 6 in the 15 range.
-On 14 it will run in the 9 range on 17 it will run about 7.5 feet and so on and so on.
-On an average expect about a foot and a half depth change with every line size change.
+Learn what depth a particular bait will run on mean line size.
+You can then use the available line conversion to add or take away depth.
+For example: Under identical casting distances, a Norman Deep Little N on 12lb. line will run approximately 10.5 feet.
+On 10, it will run 12 feet; on 8 it will run 13.5 feet; on 6 in the 15-foot range.
+On 14, it will run in the 9-foot range, on 17, it will run about 7.5 feet, and so on.
+On average, expect about a foot and a half depth change with every line size change.

 Wide Wobble Baits (60 degrees and up):

 Wooden - Bagleys diving B series, Poe's hundred series

 Tight Wobble Baits (45 to 60 degrees):